 The Water Authority periodically pursues short-term water transfers to help ensure adequate water supplies for the region, particularly to help offset water supply reductions caused by general drought conditions and regulatory restrictions on State Water Project deliveries.
 The strategy is consistent with the Water Authority’s Water Shortage and Drought Response Plan.

 Short-term water transfers were used most recently in 2008 and 2009.

 2008 Dry-Year Transfers

-In 2008, the Water Authority implemented an agreement with Butte Water District (BWD) and Sutter Extension Water District (SEWD) for a total of 23,077 acre-feet of transfer water at a cost of $200 per acre-foot.
-As the year progressed and the Water Authority successfully managed its water supplies, the purchased water was not needed for immediate use.
-After accounting for delta conveyance and California Aqueduct losses, these transfer supplies were placed into the Water Authority’s acquired groundwater storage account in the Semitropic Water Storage District.
+In 2008, the Water Authority implemented an agreement with Butte Water District and Sutter Extension Water District for a total of 23,077 acre-feet of transfer water at $200 per acre-foot.
+After accounting for water conveyance losses, transfer supplies were placed into the Water Authority’s groundwater storage account in the Semitropic Water Storage District in Kern County.
 As a result, 16,117 acre-feet of water was stored for future use.

 2009 Dry-Year Transfers

-In 2009, the Water Authority purchased 20,000 acre-feet of dry-year water supplies from Placer County Water Agency (PCWA) for $225 per acre-foot, including a call payment of $40 per acre-foot, made available through a reservoir release.
-The Department of Water Resources confirmed the delivery of 15,520 acre-feet to the Water Authority’s service area (20,000 acre-feet less delta conveyance and California Aqueduct losses).
+In 2009, the Water Authority purchased 20,000 acre-feet of dry-year water supplies from Placer County Water Agency for $225 per acre-foot, including a call payment of $40 per acre-foot, made available through a reservoir release.
+The Department of Water Resources confirmed the delivery of 15,520 acre-feet to the Water Authority’s service area after accounting for conveyance losses.